China: At least 8 killed in mass stabbing in Yixing – DW – 11/16/2024

 The incident comes just days following a hit-and-run incident where thirty-five people were killed and 43 others were injured after a car drove into a group of people outside a sports center in the southern city of Zhuhai.

-And there has been a spate of other attacks in recent months.
+China has also seen other attacks in recent months.
 In October, a man killed three people and wounded 15 others in a knife attack at a Shanghai supermarket.

 And the month before, a Japanese schoolboy was fatally stabbed in the southern city of Shenzhen, which borders Hong Kong.